sodazone/ocelloids-sdk/README.md

 ---

-Ocelloids is an open-source software development kit (SDK) that provides a framework for building monitoring applications specifically designed for Substrate-based networks.
-With Ocelloids you can easily implement sophisticated multi-chain monitoring logic.
+Ocelloids is an open-source Software Development Kit (SDK) that provides a framework for building monitoring applications on Substrate-based networks.
+It is designed to simplify the implementation of sophisticated multi-chain monitoring logic.

 ## Features

 * **Composable Reactive Streams** — Easily filter and react to blockchain data using composable reactive streams.
 * **Data Sources** — Source data from extrinsics, blocks, events and storage.
-* **Powerful Query Operators** — Data filtering with integrated operators that support complex queries in the Mongo query language, including support for big numbers and advanced features such as dynamic queries.
+* **Powerful Query Operators** — Filter data using integrated operators that support complex queries in the Mongo query language.
+Includes support for big numbers and advanced features such as dynamic queries.
 * **Flexible Type Conversions** — Seamlessly convert data into a terse queryable format.
-* **Extended Context Types** — Extends the base generic events and existrincs with contextual information such as position in block, block number, position in extrinsic, etc.
+* **Extended Context Types** — Extend base generic events and extrinsics with contextual information such as block number, block position, extrinsic position, etc.
 * **Abstraction of Common Patterns** — Simplify development and reduce boilerplate code by abstracting common patterns such as utility batch calls.
 * **Multi-Chain Support** — Interact with multiple networks.
 * **Pallet-Specific Modules** — Modules designed to handle use cases related to a particular pallet, such as tracking calls and events from the contracts pallet.